 Using an Outdoor Wood Burning Furnace

-to heat a home with several different forced-air furnaces
+to heat a home with several

-OR using different types of heating systems
+OR different types of heating systems

 You can simply put heat exchanger in the plenum of each furnace.
 You would run the piping for the heat exchangers in series.

 In this scenario, you would likely run the outdoor furnace at 180°F

 The first heat exchanger would yet 180°F water, while the second one would like to be approximately 20° less, or 160°F, while a third one would be approximately 140°F; plenty hot enough to heat up on.

 In fact, all of our heat exchangers are rated at 140°F or better.